Führermuseum

 The design of the Führermuseum was based in part on the Haus der Deutschen Kunst in Munich, shown above.
-Built in 1933–1937 and designed by Paul Ludwig Troost, with considerable input from Hitler, the Haus was one of the first monumental structures built during the Nazi era.
+Built in 1933–1937 and designed by Paul Troost, with considerable input from Hitler, the Haus was one of the first monumental structures built during the Nazi era.

 A model of the European Culture Centre; the facade of the Führermuseum can be seen at the centre of the image, near the top, facing the camera.